 Immediately after your procedure, you may have a low grade fever (up to 101 degrees).
 It is important to contact your doctor if your temperature elevates above 101 degrees or lasts longer than one week.

 For some patients, physical therapy is not required.
 Your surgeon can best determine how much physical therapy is appropriate for you.
 In many cases, physical therapy is prescribed to avoid the build-up of scar tissue, help restore normal movement in your joint, build up strength in the joint and surrounding muscles, ease pain and swelling, and help with circulation.
 In all cases, an immediate postoperative recovery will focus on protecting the knee, minimizing discomfort, and ensuring early return to motion.
-After that, your surgeon will prescribe a set of simple exercises to aid in recovery and strengthen your knee.
+After that, your surgeon will prescribe a set of simple exercises to aid in knee replacement surgery recovery and strengthen your knee.